neil-yechenwei/terraform-provider-azurerm/website/docs/r/logic_app_integration_service_environment_managed_api.html.markdown

 * `name` - (Required) The name which should be used for this Logic App Integration Service Environment Managed Api.
 Changing this forces a new resource to be created.

-* `location` - (Required) Specifies the supported Azure location where the resource exists.
+* `location` - (Required) Specifies the supported Azure location where the Logic App Integration Service Environment exists.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Logic App Integration Service Environment Managed Api should exist.
+* `resource_group_name` - (Required) The name of the Resource Group where the Logic App Integration Service Environment should exist.
 Changing this forces a new resource to be created.

 * `integration_service_environment_id` - (Required) The resource ID of the Logic App Integration Service Environment.
 Changing this forces a new resource to be created.